-As indicated earlier, assessment of all outcomes should be integrated, so each assessment task provides evidence of at least two outcomes in ways that demonstrate their interdependence.
+Assessment of all outcomes should be integrated so each assessment task provides evidence of at least two outcomes in ways that demonstrate their interdependence.

 This will ensure an integrated approach to learning and assessment and will also reduce assessment load.
 There should be no more than 2-3 assessment events for each 15 credits of learning.